On $1/2$ estimate for global Newlander-Nirenberg theorem: Introduction

 For our problem, we need to apply a global homotopy formula on $\ov D$.
 The associated operators $P_i, Q_i$ gain only $1/2$ derivative up to boundary, which amounts to a loss of $1/2$ derivative for the new almost complex structure after each iterating diffeomorphism, and thus the iteration will break down after finite steps.
-To avoid the loss of derivatives, Gan-Gong \cite{G-G21} applied a Nash-Moser type smoothing operator at each step.
+To avoid the loss of derivatives, Gan and Gong \cite{G-G24} applied a Nash-Moser type smoothing operator at each step.
 In this case they show that the lower-order norms $|A_i|_{\La^s(\ov {D_i})}$ converges to $0$ for $s \in (2,3)$, while the higher-order norm $|A_i|_{\La^r(\ov {D_i})}$ blows up, for all sufficiently large $r$.
 By using the convexity of H\"older-Zygmund norms (interpolation), they can then show that the intermediate norms $|A_i|_{D_i,m}$ converges to $0$, for $ s < m <r$.
-In the iteration scheme of \cite{G-G21}, the higher-order norm blows up like $|A_{i+1}|_r \leq C_r t_i^{-\yh}|A_i|_r$, $r >5$, where $t_i$ is the parameter in the smoothing operator that tends to $0$ in the iteration.
+In the iteration scheme of \cite{G-G24}, the higher-order norm blows up like $|A_{i+1}|_r \leq C_r t_i^{-\yh}|A_i|_r$, $r >5$, where $t_i$ is the parameter in the smoothing operator that tends to $0$ in the iteration.
 In our case, we modify their method by using a different diffeomorphism $F_i$ which allows us to prove the estimate

-To achieve the above goal, we construct a family of smoothing operators $\{S_t\}_{t>0}$ acting on functions defined on a bounded Lipschitz domain and satisfying certain bounds in H\"older-Zygmund space, thus avoiding the use of the extension operator required for smoothing in \cite{G-G21}.
-For our construction we use Littlewood-Paley theory, which is a convenient tool since the H\"older-Zygmund norm can be viewed as a Besov space.
+To achieve the above goal, we construct a family of smoothing operators $\{S_t\}_{t>0}$ acting on functions defined on a bounded Lipschitz domain and satisfying certain bounds in H\"older-Zygmund space, thus avoiding the use of the extension operator required for smoothing in \cite{G-G24}.
+For our construction we use Littlewood-Paley functions, which is a convenient tool since the H\"older-Zygmund norm $\La^r$ is equivalent to the Besov norm $\mathscr{B}^r_{\infty,\infty}$.